 Look at the product name or description.

-In most cases, the manufacturer will explicitly differentiate them with wordings like men, women, donna (women in Italian) or using initials such as W.
+In most cases, the manufacturer will explicitly differentiate them with wordings like men, women, donna (women in Italian), or using initials such as W.

 4. What do you wear under cycling bib shorts?

-Look, the chamois is specifically designed to be in contact with your skin and minimize chaffing.
+Look, the chamois is specifically designed to be in contact with your skin and minimize chafing.
 If you introduce an additional layer between your skin and the chamois, in this case, your underwear, you will increase the chances of chaffing.

-5. How should a cycling bib fits
+5. How should a cycling bib fits?